DmitrySoshnikov/regexp-tree/README.md

 ### Development

 1. Fork https://github.com/DmitrySoshnikov/regexp-tree repo
+2. If there is an actual issue from the [issues](https://github.com/DmitrySoshnikov/regexp-tree/issues) list you'd like to work on, feel free to assing it yourself, or comment on it to avoid collisions (open a new issue if needed)
-2. Make your changes
+3. Make your changes
-3. Make sure `npm test` still passes (add new tests if needed)
+4. Make sure `npm test` still passes (add new tests if needed)
-4. Submit a PR
+5. Submit a PR

 The _regexp-tree_ parser is implemented as an automatic LR parser using [Syntax](https://www.npmjs.com/package/syntax-cli) tool.
 The parser module is generated from the [regexp grammar](https://github.com/DmitrySoshnikov/regexp-tree/blob/master/src/parser/regexp.bnf), which is based on the regular expressions grammar used in ECMAScript.